 19. Syberia OS

 For people who love stock Android but want additional features on top, Syberia OS is the one to consider.
 Built on top of AOSP/CAF, Syberia OS features almost everything you’d want in a custom ROM.
-Despite all the features that Syberia OS offers, it is very stable with no lag issues.
+Despite all of Syberia OS’s features, it is stable with no lag issues.
 You can easily get a smooth and lag-free experience with the Syberia OS.

 Syberia OS gives more flexibility to customize pretty much everything in the ROM when it comes to customizations.
 Syberia OS also offers weekly OTA updates, Wakelock and alarm blockers, Custom switch tiles, Screen off animations, and Volume key music control.

-But, MIUI is the only ROM that has its own uniqueness.
-Since MIUI comes with tremendous customization options, it results in high battery usage.
+But MIUI is the only ROM that has its own uniqueness.
+Since MIUI has tremendous customization options, it results in high battery usage.
 This is the main reason why users avoid flashing this firmware.
 Another best thing about MIUI is its software and security updates.
-The developer’s community offers some authentic and watery-mouth features with every Android version.
-Personally, I’m don’t like MIUI, but if you are a fan of Xiaomi UI, then definitely give it a try.
+The developer’s community offers authentic and watery-mouth features for every Android version.
+Personally, I don’t like MIUI, but if you are a fan of Xiaomi UI, then definitely give it a try.

 AOSIP stands for Android Open Source Illusion Project.
 Since AOSIP is based on AOSP, you can get a mixture of features handpicked from all over the Android development community.
 The main aim of AOSiP is to provide stability, security, and quality features.
 Therefore, there is less chance that you’ll face bugs or lagging issues in this AOSiP ROM.

 Moreover, AOSiP supports more than 60 Android devices with compatibility for a few older models.
-Most importantly, this firmware comes with pretty good privacy and a GNU privacy guard.
+Most importantly, this firmware has pretty good privacy and a GNU privacy guard.
 This gives cryptographic solid protocol encryption to the device.
-Additionally, AOSiP also features SELinux, which blocks apps running in the background.
+AOSiP also features SELinux, which blocks apps running in the background.

 22. Dirty Unicorns

-Besides, Dirty Unicorn ROM gives a feature-rich and smooth UI with better battery life.
+Moreover, Dirty Unicorn ROM gives a feature-rich and smooth UI with better battery life.
 Many custom ROMS, such as Omni ROM, is based on Dirty Unicorns features.
-It is considered as the well-established development community with bug-free, stable custom ROMs.
+It is considered a well-established development community with bug-free, stable custom ROMs.

 23. Potato Open Sauce Project (POSP)

 The Potato Open Sauce Project is designed by a team of Indian developers who have adopted the potato as their choice of name.
 Moreover, it offers a clean and minimal UI and camera and battery enhancement.
 Even the different versions of the ROM are Dumaloo and Baked potato.
-If you want the best custom ROM for camera customization, try Potato Project once.
+Try Potato Project once if you want the best custom ROM for camera customization.